Reggio Emilia: my complete guide to what to visit and eat

 Even Reggio Emilia makes its own aceto balsamico.

-The rules to produce it are similar, like the ageing time.
-But like almost every food in Italy, the differences with Balsamic of Modena are many.
+The rules to produce it are similar, like the aging time.
+But like almost every food in Italy, the differences with the balsamic of Modena are many.

 Pasta